dotnet/wpf/src/Microsoft.DotNet.Wpf/specs/tooltip.md

 3. (6.0 only) Properties `ToolTip.ShowsToolTipOnKeyboardFocus` and `TooltipService.ShowsToolTipOnKeyboardFocus` control whether acquiring keyboard focus shows the tooltip.
 4. Ctrl closes the tooltip.
 5. Ctrl+Shift+F10 opens the tooltip immediately, rather than after `InitialShowDelay`.
+6. RibbonToolTips default to showing on focus acquisition.
+7. Change default value for `ToolTipService.InitialShowDelay` property from `SystemParameters.MouseHoverTimeMilliseconds` to 1000.

 Also, some changes were previously made in .NET 4.8 (and appear in .NET Core 3.0, 3.1, and .NET 5.0), without documentation: